 That’s it, that’s where to cut a branch on a deciduous fruit tree: cut just above — not into — the collar or a bud, or another branch, leaving no stubs.
 If you do, you get a graceful, healthy, and harvest-friendly branch architecture.

-In the meantime, have a look at your trees and note their reactions to the cuts you have made in the past.
+Have a look at your trees and note their reactions to the cuts you have made in the past.
 I’ve tried to be clear and accurate in what I said and showed here, but nothing beats personal observation.
 I really encourage you to take a few minutes to do this.
 Whenever I do I gain more confidence for future pruning.

 Other posts and resources about pruning deciduous fruit trees

-Also in the meantime, here are a few posts I’ve written about other aspects of pruning deciduous fruit trees that you may like to check out:
+Here are a few posts I’ve written about other aspects of pruning deciduous fruit trees that you may like to check out:

 And here are some links to my favorite resources about the topic of pruning deciduous fruit trees in general: